pagemedev/pageme-matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-signal.md

       '@YOUR_USERNAME:YOUR_DOMAIN': admin
 ```

-This will add the admin permission to the specific user, while keeping the default permissions.
+This will add the admin permission to the specific user, while keepting the default permissions.

 In case you want to replace the default permissions settings **completely**, populate the following item within your `vars.yml` file:
 ```yaml